nicolasstucki/multisets/Tutorial.md

 ---------
 The `Bag` trait represents multisets.
 A bag is a kind of iterable that groups elements together.
 The goal is to take advantage of these groupings to compact the space required to keep elements in the data structure and/or make some methods execute faster.

 Groupings are represented by the `BagBucket` trait.
 A bucket is an iterable that contains only equivalent elements.
 It additionally exposes the multiplicities of elements inside it and a sentinel (or representative element) that is equivalent to all elements of that bucket.
-All implementations of Bags are collections of bucket where each bucket represents a different equivalency of elements.
+All implementations of `Bag` are collections of bucket where each bucket represents a different equivalency of elements.

 The operations on bags fall into the following categories:
 * **Lookup**: `multiplicity`, `multiplicities`.
 The `multiplicity` method returns the multiplicity of a given element.
-The `multiplicities` method returns a Map from elements to their multiplicity (0 if not contained).
+The `multiplicities` method returns a `Map` from elements to their multiplicity (0 if not contained).
 * **Tests**: `contains`, `subsetOf`.
 The `contains` method asks if some element is contained in the multiset.
 The `subsetOf` is the musliset subset operation in relation to the other bag (`A` subsetOf `B` is equivalent to `A.forall(e=>A.multiplicity(e)<=B.multiplicity(e))`).
 * **Equivalences**: `apply`, `mostCommon`, `leastCommon`.
 The `apply` receives an element and return a bag with all equivalent elements.
 The `mostCommon`/`leastCommon` method returns a bag with all the elements for which the number of equivalent elements is maximized/minimized.
 The `mostCommon`/`leastCommon` method may return a bag with several groupings.
 * **Additions**: `+`, `added`.
 The `+` method adds the element to the bag.
 The `added` method adds some number of times the same element.